adion05/J124-Data-Journalism/resume.md

 # J124-Data-Journalism
-“Intro to Data Journalism Markdown practice resume
+Intro to Data Journalism Markdown practice resume

 # Ashley Dionicio
 ## Hello!
 My name is Ashley and I am a crocheter, painter, photogropher, and a student at UC Berkeley.